 The use of corporal punishment in Lebanese public schools has caused children to drop out.
-Article 186 of Lebanon's Penal Code permits corporal punishment of children.
+Article 186 of Lebanon's Penal code permits corporal punishment of children.
 Although a 2001 memorandum from the Ministry of Education and Higher Education banned corporal punishment in Lebanese public schools, the practice remains widespread.
-One survey conducted by the United Nations Children's Fund (UNICEF) and Save the Children in 2012 found evidence of corporal punishment in 70 percent of 27 schools visited.
+One survey conducted by UNICEF and Save the Children in 2012 found evidence of corporal punishment in 70 percent of 27 schools visited.